The 2025 Carer Wellbeing Survey is open

 Frequently Asked Questions

 Carers take the responsibility of providing unpaid care to family, friends, and loved ones all across Australia.
 Carers are often presented challenging and complex caring duties.
 Therefore, researchers and advocates need to know more about how to support the wellbeing of carers, ensuring they have a high quality of life while providing quality of life to the people they care for.
-The National Carer Wellbeing Survey is addressing this gap; it seeks to build a comprehensive picture of the wellbeing of carers overtime, and how carers can best be supported.
+The Carer Wellbeing Survey is addressing this gap; it seeks to build a comprehensive picture of the wellbeing of carers overtime, and how carers can best be supported.

 The Survey is open to anyone over the age of 14 years who identifies as a carer – both currently caring or has been a carer in the past.